Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The hero section contains an eye-catching jumbotron slideshow with images of a variety of possible users of site.
 A mock-typing animation was added to the text overlayed on the slideshow to suggest a relation to coding (and more specifically GitHub commands).

-The about section contains simple, colourful flip-cards with a short title (and icons representing the theme of the title) on the front and a short summary of the feature in question on the back.
+On med & large screens the about section contains simple, colourful flip-cards with a short title (and icons representing the theme of the title) on the front and a short summary of the feature in question on the back.
+One small screens the flip cards are replaced by a collapsing list.

-The testimonials section contains shows a circular image of imagined couples beside a short quote from each couple.
+The testimonials section shows a circular image of imagined couples beside a short quote from each couple.
 The button beneath each quote opens a mock Q&A with the couple (bootstrap-modal on larger screens, bootstrap-collapse on smaller screens).

-The sign-up section is made to look like a code-editor window with mock-HTML text.
+The contribute section links to this GitHub rep. The sign-up section is made to look like a code-editor window with mock-HTML text.

 ### Existing Features
 - Carousel with typing animation overlaid
 - Links to relavant sections with smooth scroll
 - Flip-cards
 - Modal/Collapse for couple Q&As depending on screen size
+- Buttons display a popout icon relating to the content/target of said button.
+- On large screens there is an arrow icon with hover.css effect to highlight that additional content is below and links to the next section.

 +++For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.